RWS/dxa-content-management/README.md

  - Microsoft.Spatial.dll
  - Newtonsoft.Json.dll

+(*) SDL Tridion 2013 SP1 is only supported up to DXA version 1.6.

 Support
 ---------------
 At SDL we take your investment in Digital Experience very seriously, and will do our best to support you throughout this journey.